Swan maiden: Russian byliny and skazka

 The character of the "White Swan" appears in Russian oral poetry and functions similarly to the vila of South Slavic folklore.
 Scholarship suggests the term may refer to a foreign princess, most likely of Polish origin.

-Another occurrence of the motif exists in Russian folktale Sweet Mikáilo Ivánovich the Rover: Mikailo Ivanovich goes hunting and, when he sets his aim on a white swan, it pleads for its life.
+Another occurrence of the motif appears in the Russian folktale Sweet Mikáilo Ivánovich the Rover: Mikailo Ivanovich goes hunting and, when he aims at a white swan, it pleads for its life.
 Then, the swan transforms into a lovely maiden, Princess Márya, whom Mikail falls in love with.

 In a Russian bylina or heroic poem, a character named White Swan (Byelaya Lebed), whose real name may be Avdotya or Marya, appears as the traitorous love interest of the hero.

 In a tale featuring heroic bogatyr Alyosha Popovich, Danilo the Luckless, the titular Danilo the Luckless, a nobleman, meets a "Granny" (an old and wise woman), who points him to the blue ocean.
 When the water swells, a creature named Chudo-Yudo shall appear, and Danilo must seize it and use it to summon the beautiful Swan Maiden.

 In a Kalmyk tale, Tsarkin Khan and the Archer, an Archer steals the robe of a "golden-crowned" swan maiden when she was in human form and marries her.
 Later, the titular Tsarkin Khan wants to marry the Archer's swan maiden wife and plans to get rid of him by setting dangerous tasks.

 Swedish fairy tale

 In a Swedish fairy tale, The Swan-Maiden, the king announces a great hunting contest.
 A young hunter sights a swan swimming in a lake and aims at it, but the swan pleads not to shoot it.
-The swan transforms into a maiden and explains she is enchanted into that form, but the hunter may help her to break the spell.
+The swan transforms into a maiden and explains she is enchanted into that form, but the hunter may help her break the spell.

-In another Swedish fairy tale collected from Blekinge, The Swan Maiden, a young hunter sees three swans nearing a sound and taking off their animal skins.
-They reveal themselves to be three lovely maidens and he falls in love with one of them.
+In another Swedish fairy tale collected from Blekinge, The Swan Maiden, a young hunter sees three swans approaching a sound and shedding their animal skins.
+They reveal themselves to be three lovely maidens, and he falls in love with one of them.
 He returns home and tells his mother he intends to marry one of them.
 She advises him to hide the maiden's feather garment.
 He does that the next day and wins a wife for himself.
 Seven years later, now settled into domestic life, the hunter tells the truth to the swan maiden and returns her feather garment.
 She changes back into a swan and flies off.
 The human husband dies a year later.

 Finnish folktale

-The usual plot involves a magical bird-maiden that descends from heavens to bathe in a lake.
-However, there are variants where the maiden and/or her sisters are princesses under a curse, such as in Finnish story Vaino and the Swan Princess.
+The usual plot involves a magical bird-maiden who descends from the heavens to bathe in a lake.
+However, there are variants where the maiden and/or her sisters are princesses under a curse, such as in the Finnish story Vaino and the Swan Princess.

 Native American folktale

-A Native American tale has the character of the Red Swan, a bird of reddened plumage.
+A Native American tale features the Red Swan, a bird of reddish plumage.
 The bird attracts the attention of a young warrior, who goes on a quest to find her.